raul-singh/L1RA/README.md

 ### Baselines environment

-To replicate the baselines experiments, you will need a separate environment.
+To replicate the baseline experiments, you will need a separate environment.
 Run the following script **from the main repository directory** to build a conda environment named `l1ra_baseline` with CUDA 12.2:

 ```bash